robstave/angular2-training/session-three/page1.md

 ## Install ng2-bootstrap and bootstrap

-[Angular Bootstrap](https://valor-software.com/ng2-bootstrap/#/) is a package that helps us use the neat stuff that bootstrap has too offer.
-Its not just a CSS library.
+There are two similar packages out there that we can use to add bootstrap functionality.
+These are not just CSS libraries.
 There are some moving parts that require javascript to work.
 We want to abstract out as much of that as possible and make that functionality work in the "Angular Way".

+[ng2-Bootstrap](https://valor-software.com/ng2-bootstrap/#/)   Made by Valor software.
+Came out first and has lots of features.

-This package is written by the angular folks, so it should be pretty solid.
+[ng-bootstrap](https://ng-bootstrap.github.io/#/home) - This package is written by the angular folks, so it should be pretty solid.
+The names are a bit similar though and can be confusing.

+Lets pick ng2 for now.

 Install ng2-bootstrap locally from npm